Abhaycl/RoboND-DeepLearning-1P4/README.md

 The training signal seems to be stable enough and a batch size of 1 seems to be a suitable value for this dataset.
 Before moving forward, I've decided to check for larger values. since larger mini-batch sizes can potentially have performance advantage due to GPU speed-up of matrix-matrix products over matrix-vector products.
 I've then found that the batch size of 16 halved the time to process one epoch from 80s to 40s with a better final score.

+#### The limitations to the neural network

+FCNs can only learn from what is in the data.
+It is also worth noting that, despite the fact the FCN above does a great job following a person it would not work for following a dog, cat, car, etc. This is due the fact the model was trained with labeled examples covering only the following 3 categories:

+1. The Hero (target person)
+2. Other people
+3. Everything else

+To create a model that works with more categories it is necessary to collect and label images with enough examples for each class with different poses, distances and lighting conditions.
+With such dataset on hand it is then possible to train a new model using the same technique described here.
+This new model would then output more filters, one for each class, those could be used by the drone to follow any one of the classes.

 ### Observations, possible improvements, things used

+Since the search for hyperparameters was an extremely tedious process I would like to try some sort of automated solution Hyperparameter Optimization feature and let it fine tune the parameters automatically.

+I would also try adding dropout to the model to prevent overfitting as well as pooling layers.
+Pooling would be interesting as it would provide a better way to reduce the spacial dimensions without loosing as much information as convolution strides.

+This was a really exciting project and I've started to appreciate how hard it is to architect and train a deep model.
+Also I've learned the importance of good data.
+It became clear that the model is only as good as the data it is trained on.
+Collecting good data that covers all scenarios that the model needs to perform well in real life is as challenging as architecting and training the model.